michiosw/secure_vsomeip_modifikation/README.md

 ssh <IP OF CONTAINER 1>
 ```

 The two gained IP addresses can now be used in order to identify the client and service container.
-To build the secure-vsomeip repository, the user has to create a build ordner in the secure-vsomeip folder and move into it.
+To create the secure-vsomeip repository, the user must create a build folder in the secure-vsomeip folder.
 Both created containers have to follow below given steps in order to successfully execute the benchmark.
 This can be done by following commands:

 ```bash
 cd secure-vsomeip
 mkdir build
 cd build
 ```
-After succesfully moving into the build folder you can now build the program.
-Therefore insert the before gained IP adresses.
+After successfully moving into the build folder you can now build the program.
+Therefore insert the before gained IP addresses.
 Therefore Container one or Container two will be assigned to either the MASTER or WORKER (SLAVE).
 In the following command two dummy IP addresses are used.
 Pleas make sure to use the previous gained IP's.
 It is also possible to change the security by renaming confidentiality to either nosec or authentication.
 Remember to edit all upcoming commands incase you change the security.

 ```bash
 cmake .. -DCMAKE_BUILD_TYPE="Release" -DENABLE_SIGNAL_HANDLING=1 -DBENCH_IP_MASTER=192.168.192.2 -DBENCH_IP_SLAVE=192.168.192.3 -DCONFIGURATION_SECURITY_LEVEL=confidentiality